 I took an early walk and caught some shots of a large ferry and Wandering Star on the docks in Little Current.
 After our likely last grocery shopping in Canada we got underway with another long day of cruising over the open waters ahead of us.

 The wind had picked up a bit and we had one to two foot swells most of the day, which which we can handle.

 Later, when we crossed a channel that came up from Lake Huron we were hit broadside with larger swells and we bounced around a bit.
-One of the reasons for the swells is that our boat was moving back to our original destination because we had be called on a rescue mission!
+One of the reasons for the swells is that our boat was moving back to our original destination after a diversion due being called on for a rescue mission!

-We arrived at our anchorage a little after 6pm – a old lumber town with docks and a breakwater, but no information about the docks, so we chose to drop anchor.
+We arrived at our anchorage a little after 6pm – a old lumber town with docks and a breakwater, but no information about whether or not we could use the docks, so we chose to drop anchor.
 It was a lovely, calm way to end the day.

 The first photo was around sunset.
-The next two around sunrise.
+The next around sunrise.